-- 9.5.1 The School takes any complaint of discrimination extremely seriously.
-Where an employee considers that they have been unlawfully discriminated against they may use the Grievance Policy to make a complaint, or if the complaint involves alleged bullying or harassment they should use the Harassment and Bullying Policy. - 9.5.2 Where employees commit an act of unjustified or unlawful discrimination, or allow discrimination to occur without taking appropriate action, then action under the terms of the Disciplinary Policy will be considered.
+- The School takes any complaint of discrimination extremely seriously.
+Where an employee considers that they have been unlawfully discriminated against they may use the Grievance Policy to make a complaint, or if the complaint involves alleged bullying or harassment they should use the Harassment and Bullying Policy. - Where employees commit an act of unjustified or unlawful discrimination, or allow discrimination to occur without taking appropriate action, then action under the terms of the Disciplinary Policy will be considered.

-10. Equality information
+13. Equality Information

-- 10.1 As part of schools' obligations under the Equality Act 2010, each school will publish information to demonstrate its compliance with the general equality duty.
-This information must include, in particular, information relating to people who share a protected characteristic who are: - Its employees, and - People affected by its policies and practices.
+As part of schools' obligations under the Equality Act 2010, each school will publish information to demonstrate its compliance with the general equality duty.
+This information must include, in particular, information relating to people who share a protected characteristic who are:

+- Its employees - People affected by its policies and practices

 For further information see the relevant school PSED Statement.

-11 Training
+Training

-- 11.1 The School ensures that regular guidance and training is arranged on induction and at regular intervals thereafter so that staff and volunteers understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles. - 11.2 The level and frequency of training depends on the role of the individual member of staff. - 11.3 The School maintains written records of all staff training.
+- The School ensures that regular guidance and training is arranged on induction and at regular intervals thereafter so that staff and volunteers understand what is expected of them by this policy and have the necessary knowledge and skills to carry out their roles. - The level and frequency of training depends on the role of the individual member of staff. - The School maintains written records of all staff training.

-12. Record Keeping
+Record Keeping

-- 12.1 All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 12.2 All reported breaches of this policy will be recorded and this record will be reviewed annually by the Headteacher for breaches related to pupils and staff.

-12.3 personal data will created in connection be in accordance with lain how the School v th data protection law.
-The school has l data.
-The school' published privacy n s use of this otices on its
+- All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - All reported breaches of this policy will be recorded, and this record will be reviewed annually by the Headteacher for breaches related to pupils and staff. - The information created in connection with this policy may contain personal data.
+The school's use of this personal data will be in accordance with data protection law.
+The school has published privacy notices on its website which explain how the School will use personal data.